« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 That said, throwing more money and gear against the problem will likely be the way to go.
 Besides, it doesn't actually have to be done all in one go, if the vision of SpaceX is that of mass production, they can launch a whole chain of Spaceship sized payloads towards Mars years before a human crew is sent that way, giving them supplies and whatnot on the way, in orbit, and on the surface.
 That'll require a lot of planning and automation though.

-• Robotbeat a day ago
+• Robotbeat 5 months ago

 SpaceX has always mentioned sending multiple ships at once for redundancy, starting with uncrewed precursors sending supplies ahead of time.

-• kibwen a day ago
+• kibwen 5 months ago

 This is irrelevant and completely ignores the OP.
 We've had rockets capable of going to Mars since the 60s.
 More rockets do not solve the problem.
 Cheaper rockets do not solve the problem.
 Please read the article.

-• somenameforme an hour ago
+• somenameforme 5 months ago

 The article doesn't really lay out any particularly difficult, let alone insurmountable, problems.
 In fact we even had plans to make it Mars before 1980 in the 60s drawn up by the exact same man who got us to the Moon.
 The reason we're not a massively multiplanetary species already is simply because of politics.
 Nixon defacto cancelled the human space program in 1972.
 After that we had to wait for the economy to develop to the point that private entrepreneurs could viably send us back to the stars, and that's where we are today.